1 "Can you draw out leviathan with a hook, or his tongue with a cord which you let down?

 15 His scales are his pride, shut together as with a compact seal.

-17 They are joined one to another.
-They stick together, so that they cannot be sundered.
+17 They are joined to one another.
+They stick together so that they cannot be separated.

 18 His sneezings flash light, and his eyes are like the eyelids of the morning.

 19 Out of his mouth go burning lamps and sparks of fire dart forth.

 20 Out of his nostrils issues smoke as out of a seething pot or cauldron.

 21 His breath kindles coals and a flame issues from his mouth.

 22 In his neck remains strength, and sorrow is turned into joy before him.

 23 The hanging parts of his flesh are joined together.
 They are firm in themselves.
 They cannot be moved.

 24 His heart is as firm as a stone, even as hard as a piece of the nether millstone.